Enterprise AI | | 21 min read

 An IT department handles 10,000 tickets per month.
 Each ticket takes an average of 5 minutes to triage.
 AI classifies tickets, summarizes issues, recommends routing, and suggests knowledge articles.

 If annual triage cost is $647,400 and AI reduces triage time by 45%, the gross savings are $291,330.
 After applying 85% adoption, 90% usable output, and 75% process capture, the realized annual benefit is about $167,210.
-With a $120,000 first-year cost, first-year ROI is about 39%.
+With a $120,000 year one cost, year one ROI is about 39%.

 Example 2: Finance Invoice Review